developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether all controllable Wakeup Sources should be turned on or off.

-- If the value ***Off*** is chosen, then all wakeup sources that can be turned on or off will be turned off, causing the physical events corresponding to those wakeup sources to be ignored and hence NOT to cause the device to wakeup from a suspend state.
+- If the value ***Off*** is chosen, then all wakeup sources that can be turned on or off is turned off, causing the physical events corresponding to those wakeup sources to be ignored and hence NOT to cause the device to wakeup from a suspend state.

-- If the value ***On*** is chosen, then all wakeup sources that can be turned on or off will be turned on, causing the physical events corresponding to those wakeup sources to be honored and hence to cause the device to wakeup from a suspend state.
+- If the value ***On*** is chosen, then all wakeup sources that can be turned on or off is turned on, causing the physical events corresponding to those wakeup sources to be honored and hence to cause the device to wakeup from a suspend state.